robbertvanwaveren/boot-stateless-social/README.md

 Therefore you need to add the following line to your hosts file for testing it locally:
 127.0.0.1  socialshowcase.com

+The build files and application.properties include commented out configuration for postgresql, mostly for testing behavior across server reboots.

 Needs Gradle 2 or maven 3 and JDK 7